waterfront view of boats and colouful buildings

 Who is leading the Atlantic Canada UNESCO Tourism Corridor project?

-In partnership with Destination Canada, the Atlantic Canada UNESCO Tourism Corridor project is co-led by the Canadian Commission for UNESCO and the Fundy Biosphere Region & Stonehammer UNESCO Global Geopark.
+In partnership with Destination Canada, the Atlantic Canada UNESCO Tourism Corridor project was co-led by the Canadian Commission for UNESCO and the Fundy Biosphere Region & Stonehammer UNESCO Global Geopark.

 Additional partners collaborating on the project include Parks Canada, the governments of New Brunswick, Nova Scotia, and Newfoundland & Labrador, and the remaining UNESCO sites showcased through the Corridor.